Table of contents

 - Twitter: First impressions matter — especially on social media.
 And if you want to make a good impression on potential customers or followers, your Twitter bio is a great place to start.
 It is the first thing people see when they visit your profile.
 And while you only have 160 characters to work with, a well-written bio can be the difference between someone hitting that “follow” button or moving on to the next profile.
 You may also use it to highlight your key characteristics.

-- Instagram: With Instagram, you can not only promote your business or brand, but you can also connect with potential customers.
+- Instagram: With Instagram, you can not only promote your business or brand, but you can also connect with potential customers and grow your Instagram following.
 Keeping the Instagram character limit at 150 may be difficult, but it can also be a good lesson in identifying the most important information.
 Use Instagram's character limit intelligently.

 - LinkedIn: LinkedIn's summary is a fantastic section for introducing yourself to the world or giving future employers a glimpse of your character.
 It's also a good spot to advertise your business since it allows you to reach out to new clients, connect with existing ones, and promote your business.
 Your LinkedIn profile allows you up to 2,000 characters to describe yourself; it is the optimum spot to describe your 'master' bio.
 To write a good bio for LinkedIn, refer to some good professional bio examples first before you dive deep into writing.